-19 Ways to Help a Sick Child Feel Better
+19 Simple Ways to Help Your Sick Child Feel Better

 It’s a fact: Because their immune systems are still developing, your kids will likely get sick more often than you.
 Here are some of the best tips from parent bloggers and experts alike to help your kids recover (again and again).

 What to Give a Child with a Sore Throat or Cold Symptoms